dhornbein/peoplemedicine-jekyll/_resources/empathy-circuit.md

 It has three parts: Structured Statements, Trust-Sized Requests, and Mirroring.

-{% include gdoc-thumbnail.html img=true href=page.links size=800 id=page.file.gdocId alt="picture of the empathy circuit one pager" %}
+{% include thumbnail.html class="has-drop-shadow" href=page.links.first.href size=800 alt="picture of the empathy circuit one pager" %}